From An Upper Cervical Chiropractic Perspective

 Pudendal nerve pain is the term for discomfort or pain caused by issues in the pudendal nerve.
 The pudendal nerve is a branch off of the bottom of your nerve system called the sacral plexus.

-The pelvic region actually has two branches of the pudendal nerve, which controls muscles responsible for bowel movement and urination, and sensation in the genitals and perineum.
+The pelvic region has two branches of the pudendal nerve.
+They control muscles responsible for bowel movement and urination, and sensation in the genitals and perineum.
 The two, smaller branches have other names.
 To keep it simple let’s just call it all pudendal.

-(FYI, the perineum is that important but not often mentioned region between the base of genitalia and the opening of the anus.)
+The perineum is the region between the base of genitalia and the opening of the anus.

 Most women who have been pregnant and given birth will be very familiar with the perineum.
 But many men will not, unless they have this sort of pain.
 Or they have ever ridden a bicycle or motorcycle long distance.

 Any kind of compression, swelling or trauma to the pudendal nerve can elicit pain.
-Sometimes this can be called pudendal nerve entrapment, and it happens when the nerve is compressed by adjacent structures and cause discomfort…Just like the sciatic nerve can be entrapped – sometimes causing sciatica.
-And just like the ulnar nerve can become entrapped in the elbow, sometimes causing a palsy or pain the hand.
+Sometimes this can be called pudendal nerve entrapment.
+And it happens when the nerve is compressed by adjacent structures.

 What are the symptoms of pudendal nerve pain?